 "The fewer people who know the better," Edward sighed.

 "Perhaps," Snape allowed with a nod.
 "But that doesn't stop me from worrying.
 Hagrid let Flamel's name slip to Potter after all, and look how far he and his friends have gotten."

 "I'm still pissed about that," Edward growled.
 "A damn trading card of all things gives them the right clue."

 "Something is going to happen soon," he sighed.

 The next few weeks seemed to fly by.
 He didn't see much of Harry, Ron and Hermione, but that was because it would seem that Hermione was making the two boys study like crazy for exams that were ten weeks away.
-Edward managed to keep an eye on them whenever they were in the library, but when he got a letter from the Ministry informing him that during the last week of classes a Ministry Official would be sitting in on his Alchemy classes to evaluate him and see if he was a capable teacher and whether it was wise or not to allow him to continue teaching next year.
+Edward managed to keep an eye on them whenever they were in the library, but then he got a letter from the Ministry.
+It was informing him that during the last week of classes a Ministry Official was going to be sitting in on his Alchemy classes to evaluate him and see if he was a capable teacher and whether it was wise or not to allow him to continue teaching next year.
 This made him incredibly nervous, but Sprout, Flitwick and McGonagall were being very supportive and helped him manage his class schedule better.
 Even Snape was showing support in his own gruff and unique way and Dumbledore reviewed his class curriculum to make sure that it was up to Ministry standards.

 Edward really started to load homework onto his students then to make sure that they would be well prepared for their finals, but he wasn't the only one.
 It appeared that all the other teachers were starting to increase the workload for their classes as well.
 Of course, more school work for the students meant more work for the teacher when it came to grading it all, so Edward found himself locked away in his office during most of his free time and up late at odd hours whenever he wasn't patrolling the halls or supervising Quidditch practices.